Shorthand for Thought: Compressing LLM Reasoning via Entropy-Guided Supertokens: Training Ablations

+Comparing training modes (Table~\ref{tab:training-ablation}), we find that LoRA achieves supertoken adoption but does not yield compression, whereas partial layer unfreezing produces both.
+This suggests that learning to \emph{use} supertokens and learning to \emph{compress with} them are distinct processes that require different degrees of model flexibility.

-\section{LoRA Rank Ablation}
+\subsection{LoRA Rank Ablation}

 To isolate the effect of adapter capacity on supertoken adoption and compression, we sweep LoRA rank $r \in \{1, 2, 4, 8, 16\}$ on Qwen3-30B-A3B (Table~\ref{tab:lora-ablation-qwen3}).
 Across all ranks, supertoken adoption is consistent (${\sim}$10--13\%), and accuracy remains robust.
-Crucially, none of the LoRA configurations produce meaningful compression (token counts remain at or above baseline levels), reinforcing the finding from Section~\ref{sec:vocab} that adoption and compression are separate phenomena requiring different degrees of model flexibility.
+Crucially, none of the LoRA configurations produce meaningful compression (token counts remain at or above baseline levels), reinforcing the observation above that adoption and compression are separate phenomena requiring different degrees of model flexibility.